d4mp3/WebPaint/README.md

 To open it just see its github pages.

 ## Features
-List of features ready and TODO's for future development.
+List of features ready and TODO's for future development
 * draw (pen mode)
 * draw line